awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 You must specify whether the EC2 Fleet must terminate its instances\.
 If you specify that the instances must be terminated when the fleet is deleted, it enters the `deleted_terminating` state\.
 Otherwise, it enters the `deleted_running` state, and the instances continue to run until they are interrupted or you terminate them manually\.

 **To delete an EC2 Fleet \(AWS CLI\)**
-Use the [delete\-fleets](https://docs.aws.amazon.com/cli/latest/reference/ec2/cancel-spot-fleet-requests.html) command and the `--terminate-instances` parameter to delete the specified EC2 Fleet and terminate the instances:
+Use the [delete\-fleets](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-fleets.html) command and the `--terminate-instances` parameter to delete the specified EC2 Fleet and terminate the instances\.

 ```
 aws ec2 delete-fleets --fleet-ids fleet-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE --terminate-instances
 ```

-The following is example output:
+The following is example output\.

 ```
 {